Sharatdevadiga/crypto-dashboard/README.md

     npm run dev
     ```

-5. Finally (I know I already said this word, but trust me :), this is the last step), open your browser and visit `http://localhost:3000` to access the web page in your browser.
+5. Finally (I know I already said this word, but trust me :), this is the last step), you can follow the given link, to see the live application.
 ## Contributing

 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Or if you’d like to share...